ingridt123/cs131-tools/tree-visualization-final/README.md

         deriving (Show, Data, Typeable)
 ```

-And now all we need to do is use `GenericAST` to create our AST and store both the dot and png files to our current directory!
+And now all we need to do is use `GenericAST` to create our AST and store both the dot and png files to the sample-output directory!
 ```
-dotFiles_exp2_1 = gStoreAST exp2_1 False "" "exp2_1_sample"
+dotFiles_exp2_1 = gStoreAST exp2_1 False "sample-output" "exp2_1_sample"
 ```
 ![AST for `exp2_1`](exp2_1_sample.png)

 ```
-dotFiles_exp2_2 = gStoreAST exp2_2 False "" "exp2_2_sample"
+dotFiles_exp2_2 = gStoreAST exp2_2 False "sample-output" "exp2_2_sample"
 ```
 ![AST for `exp2_2`](exp2_2_sample.png)